-Unlike some cities, Hayward isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hayward are a mix of both white- and blue-collar jobs.
+Hayward is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hayward is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hayward who work in office and administrative support (15.34%), sales jobs (9.52%), and management occupations (8.04%).
+There are especially a lot of people living in Hayward who work in office and administrative support (14.97%), sales jobs (9.49%), and management occupations (8.00%).

 Also of interest is that Hayward has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Hayward is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Hayward, however, is that residents on average have to contend with a long commute, spending on average 32.67 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 For the size of the city, public transportation in Hayward is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Hayward, the benefits are reduced air pollution and congestion on the highways.

 In terms of college education, Hayward is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.43% of adults 25 and older in the city have at least a bachelor's degree.